andyzhp234/Stable-e-commerce/README.md

 - Adding Refresh Token for Better User Experiences
 - Use Redis for cache
-- Use Elasticsearch for product search
+- Use Elastic Search for product search
 - Deploy to Aws
 - Use Nginx and Docker
 - Consider Load Balancer